emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 If you want to reuse the determined base location:

 * Carefully mark physical position on the ground
-* Save coordinates to manual using the button in Base Coordinates section of Base mode tab
+* Save coordinates to manual using the button in the *Base Coordinates* section of the *Base mode* tab
 * When using this position next time, accurately place the base station over the mark
-* Enter the recorded coordinates manually in ReachView
+* Enter the recorded coordinates manually in ReachView 3